-Trip cancellation insurance for Turkmenistan works to get your money back if your trip gets cancelled and if the reason for cancellation is listed in the policy.
+Trip cancellation insurance for Turkmenistan works to get your money back if your trip gets canceled and if the reason for cancellation is listed in the policy.
 Be sure to read the fine print of the plan before purchase so you know what is and isn’t covered.
-The insurance policy can also help you recover your money if your plane or hotel bookings are cancelled.
+The insurance policy can also help you recover your money if your plane or hotel bookings are canceled.
 Buy Turkmenistan travel insurance that covers trip and booking cancellations in Turkmenistan.
 It can provide insurance coverage to foreign travelers to Turkmenistan.

 Travel insurance in Turkmenistan can provide insurance coverage for:

 Trip cancellation for a covered reason

 Vaccination: The WHO recommends travelers get a number of vaccinations before traveling to Turkmenistan.
 A few common ones include those for hepatitis A, hepatitis B, rabies, yellow fever, measles, mumps, and varicella.

 Always drink clean water: Avoid drinking tap water and ice cubes in drinks, as they may contain traces of metal.
 Only drink boiled, purified, filtered, or bottled water.

 Documentation: Having your identification and travel documents organized goes a long way.
 It ensures a smooth journey and transition and makes the experience more enjoyable.

 Get adequate travel insurance: Compare different Turkmenistan travel insurance plans for tourists.
 Buy the one that is best for you and your family's needs.